ayenller/BankTransferTransaction/README.md

 Each transfer will display:
 - Account information for both parties
-- Transfer amount (between 100-1000 CNY, multiples of 100)
+- Transfer amount (between 100-1000 USD, multiples of 100)
 - Account balances before and after transfer
 - Transfer result